Antigua and Barbuda

 Aruba is part of the “Islands under the Wind” and can be visited all year round.

 Baja mar – shallow sea, as the Spanish conquerors named the archipelago.
 Over 700 islands and islets comprise the national territory with around 353,000 Bahamians.
 White sandy beaches, turquoise blue water and pure sun – the perfect conditions to escape everyday life and just relax.
 Whether in Nassau, surrounded by the hustle and bustle or on one of the small islands, the Bahamas offer every vacationer their own personal spot of relaxation.
-See AllCityPopulation for country flags of Bahamas and other countries in Central America.

 The Bahamas Islands have a subtropical climate, but are comparatively mild to other Caribbean islands.
 In general, the same climate prevails on all Bahamas islands, but it is generally cooler on the northern islands, due to the North American winds, than on the southern ones.